 Eligibility Restrictions: Refer to Section V-2 of the BC Winter Games Rule Book.
 There are no zone restrictions.
-The following age restrictions apply - ages 14 to 35 (competitors must be born between 1985 and 2005).
+The following age restrictions apply - ages 13 to 35 (competitors must be born between 1984 and 2006).
 Athletes may not attend the BC Winter Games more than twice.

 Participation Fee: Athletes that qualify at the Zone Trials to attend the BC Winter Games must pay a Games Registration Fee (\$175.00) prior to 4:00 PM on January 17th, 2020.

 Registration/payment must be completed on ZONE4 using the link that Cross Country BC provides to all qualifiers.

-Coaching Certification Requirements: The head coach is required to be NCCP CCI 'certified'.
+Coaching Certification Requirements: The head coach and assistant coaches are required to be NCCP CCI 'certified'.
+Adult supervisors are required to be NCCP CCI 'trained'.